retorquere/zotero-better-bibtex/README.md

 ## Configurable citekey generator

-This plugin also implements a new citekey generator for those entries that don't have one set explicitly; the formatter follows the
-[JabRef key formatting syntax](http://jabref.sourceforge.net/help/LabelPatterns.php).
+This plugin also implements a new citekey generator for those entries that don't have one set explicitly; the formatter follows the [JabRef key formatting syntax](http://jabref.sourceforge.net/help/LabelPatterns.php), with a twist; you can set multiple patterns separated by a vertical bar, of which the first will be applied that yields a non-empty string.
+If all return a non-empty string, a random key will be generated.
 Note that in addition to the 'special' fields listed JabRef also allows all 'native' fields as key values; the plugin does the same but allows for *Zotero* native fields (case sensitive!), not Bib(La)TeX native fields.
 The possible fields are:

 |                      |                      |                      |                      |
 | -------------------- | -------------------- | -------------------- | -------------------- |